bruvv/docker-lamp-stack/README.md

 // visit localhost
 ```

-Your LEMP stack is now ready!!
+Your LAMP stack is now ready!!
 You can access it via `http://localhost`.

 ##  Configuration and Usage